Last updated: 12 June 2026.

 A cenote and Valladolid day may be more comfortable than a tense ruins attempt.

-When will Chichén Itzá reopen?
+When did Chichén Itzá reopen?

 No. Do not cancel a whole Yucatán trip because of this closure.